inventhouse/allgit/README.md

 - docs
   - DONE: intro
   - DONE: example workflow
-  - more on branches
+  - DONE: more on branches
-  - finding and filtering
+  - DONE: finding and filtering
-  - -c and -f
+  - DONE: -c and -f
   - commands and scripts
     - other scripts in this repo
-  - tricks?  (eg printing branches with -f, shell globbing)
+  - tricks?  (eg printing branches with -f, shell globbing for fine-tuned depth control, shell aliases for custom variants, etc)
   - perhaps extended tutorial with more concrete use-cases?
   - nitty-gritty details
     - path normalization (all paths that point to the same file get normalized to the first version)